comtravo/comtravo.github.io/_posts/2019-07-15-vpc_peering_to_transient_vpcs.md

 </figure>
 </center>

-#### Fully meshed architecture
+#### Fully Meshed Architecture

-It is hard to predict the future necessities in a dynamic cloud environment.
-As the cloud architecture evolves over time due to business requirements, there might be cases where one might be required to provide all environments access to a bunch of shared services.
-In our case, we have a bunch of 3rd party integrations that are required by all environments.
-As VPC peerings are not transitive in nature, to establish connections between each environment and the shared VPC, on has to establish a VPC peering connection to every other VPC that it wants to connect it.
-This fully meshed architecture also reduces the attack radius to a great extent but gets more complicated as the number of environments increase.
+Predicting the future requirements of a dynamic cloud architecture is hard.
+As the architecture evolves, all environments may at some point need access to some shared services that are non-sensical to replicate for each environment.
+In our case, there are a bunch of 3rd party integrations that are required by all environments.
+As VPC peerings are not transitive in nature, a new VPC peering connection is needed for every other VPC that is connected to.
+This fully meshed architecture also reduces the attack radius to a great extent but gets increasingly complex as the number of environments increase.

 <center>
 <figure>